 Telluride School on Theoretical Chemistry (TSTC) Endowment Fund

 The Telluride School for Theoretical Chemistry (TSTC) is TSRC’s original on graduate-level summer school, created to realize the vision of Jack Simons to provide fundamental training for future leaders of theoretical chemistry research and education.
 The TSTC Endowment Fund, which is now on the order of $350K, with on-going commitments near $75,000, provides tuition and lodging support for its students and covers travel and lodging costs for its faculty.
 Every two years when the school is held, TSRC funds approximately 42 select students and four instructors through the endowment at a cost of $36,000.
 In order to provide the maximum benefit to these students, the instructors believe that the school should be extended from a one-week to a two-week program.
 To fully realize the cost of TSTC, TSRC is seeking to build the TSTC endowment to approximately $1.5M over a six-year period.

 TSRC General Education Fund

-TSRC General Education Fund supports educational outreach programs in the greater Telluride community.
-Programming that falls under this fund include the TSRC Town Talks, professional development training for local K-12 science and math teachers, and supporting collaborations between TSRC scientists and the Pinhead Institute.
-TSRC’s educational outreach goals are to leverage the organization’s incredible worldwide network of scientists, national laboratories, and top academic institutions for the benefit of the Telluride and Western Slope communities.
+TSRC General Education Fund supports educational outreach programs in our national science community as well as within the greater Telluride community.
+This fund helps to fund TSRC's graduate-level summer schools, TSRC Town Talks, professional development training for local K-12 science and math teachers, and supporting collaborations between TSRC scientists and the Pinhead Institute.
+TSRC’s educational outreach goals are to leverage the organization’s incredible worldwide network of scientists, national laboratories, and top academic institutions to provide additional educational opportunities for the best science graduate students in the US, local K-12 STEM students, and adult members of the Telluride and Western Slope communities.